AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/examples-and-analysis.md

 ### Comprehensive analysis

-In the above _analysis_ sections, you learned how to analyze the results of the **specific rule** using the dashboard tool.
+In the above _analysis_ sections, you learned how to analyze the results of specific rules using the dashboard tool.
 You can further explore analyzing results using other dashboard panels, including:

 - Analyzed, Flagged, and Blocked requests